Canada at the 1936 Summer Olympics

 Canada competed at the 1936 Summer Olympics in Berlin, Germany.
 97 competitors, 79 men and 18 women, took part in 69 events in 12 sports.

 In preparation for the Olympics, Canadian Olympic Committee secretary-treasurer Fred Marples urged for branches of the Amateur Athletic Union of Canada (AAU of C) to raise funds to make the Canadian Olympic team as large as it could be.
 He stated that the Government of Canada would contribute C$10,000 towards the national team, and that the Olympic Committee sought to maximize profits from the 1936 Canadian Track and Field Championships to provide additional funding for the Olympic team.

+The flag of Canada was carried at the opening ceremony of the 1936 Olympic Games by James Worrall.

 AAU of C president W. A. Fry self-published a book covering Canadian achievements at the 1936 Winter Olympics and 1936 Summer Olympics.
 His 1936 book, Canada at eleventh Olympiad 1936 in Germany : Garmisch-Partenkirchen, February 6th to 13th, Berlin, August 1st to 16th, was printed by the Dunnville Chronicle presses and subtitled an official report of the Canadian Olympic Committee.
 He wrote that Canadians did very well at the 1936 Olympic games despite having one-tenth of the population of other countries.
 He opined that the length of the Canadian winter negatively affected summer training, and that Canadian athletes were underfunded compared to other countries.